 When water will not bead up and roll off the finish of your freshly washed vehicle, a coat of automotive wax may be applied to the finish.
 Wax not only improves the appearance of the vehicle, but protects the finish against oxidation and corrosive substances.

-We recommend using a wax that is compatible with painted and gel-coated fiberglass finishes.
+We recommend using a wax that is compatible with automotive paint finishes.